lightPlugins/Vaulty/README.md

 **asynchronous methods for all new functions**.
 There are also new methods, for example, to retrieve all Economy Account holders from the database as a HashMap.

+# Why you should start using Vaulty today?

+The original Vault plugin is out of date and no longer keeping pace with current standards.
+For three years, the community has been desperately urging the developer to bring it up to date, but to no avail.
+Here comes Vaulty into play.
+It is based on Vault, aiming to make the transition as smooth as possible for other developers and their existing plugins.
+Nothing has changed for such users.
+Ultimately, only new features have been added to cover today's standards and fulfill the community's long-awaited desires.